 I grew up in a happy home for the most part …or so I thought.
 As I got older, truths were revealed to me that had not been so during my childhood.
 Consequently, I became more aware of myself and realized that things were not as peachy as I had originally perceived.
 While I cherish the beautiful moments of my life, in retrospect I was, in fact, not really happy.
 In reality, I was riddled with anxiety and depression.
 I often felt unheard and did not have a handle on my emotions.
 I was physically unhealthy; overweight and lethargic.
 Regardless of being blessed enough to vacation regularly and receive lovely gifts on holidays unlike many other children, true happiness was not something I understood until much later.

 I’ve had quite a few experiences that chipped away at my self-esteem.
 So much so, after a while, I further perpetuated the idea that I did not have much worth.
 Once I began to turn my life around, it was like I had developed a new set of eyes for how I saw myself in the past and present.
-It turned out that my lack of respect for myself opened the door for others to disrespect me.
-I would complain and take out my frustrations on others (usually by accident), and myself, in unhealthy ways which only made matters worse.
+It turned out that my lack of respect for myself opened the door for others to treat me with disrespect.
+I would complain and take out my frustrations on others (usually by accident) and myself, in unhealthy ways which only made matters worse.
 Paradoxically, I was self-conscious but not very self-aware.
-Thankfully, that is no longer the case.
+Thankfully, I’ve made some significant improvement with this.
+It is a on-going process.

 It was not until the end of 2016, age 27, that I really started on the path to genuine fulfillment.
 I gained more life experience and knowledge about the world and myself.
 I was tired of the mundane lifestyle of doing what I thought others wanted of me.
 Instead, I decided to take a different route and live life my way.
 I turned to a more holistic and natural lifestyle.
-I distanced myself from toxic people and work consistently on making myself less toxic.
+I distanced myself from toxic people and worked consistently on making myself less toxic.
 I started on a career path that brings me joy and purpose without the need of approval.
-Most importantly, I learned to love and appreciate myself deeply.
+Most importantly, I learned to love and appreciate myself more deeply which trickled onto my interactions with others.